Mortestr/WarframeDiscordWidget/README.md

 Before setting up the data fields, you must ensure your Discord account is prepared for experimental widgets.

-Please follow this [Guide](https://www.youtube.com/watch?v=gYv7D83u7yQ) here to properly set up a Discord application and unlock the necessary widget functionalities.
+Please follow this [Guide](https://www.youtube.com/watch?v=gYv7D83u7yQ) here to properly set up a Discord application and unlock the necessary widget functionalities.#

+To run this script, you need to have `Python` installed on your system.
+Before running the script, you must install the required dependencies:

+`pip install requests pillow pystray`

+(Optional) `pip install pyinstaller`

+## Explanation of dependencies:

+`requests`: Used to communicate with the AlecaFrame API and update your Discord profile via the Discord API.

+`pillow`: Used to generate the system tray icon dynamically.

+`pystray`: Enables the script to run as a background application with an icon in your system tray.

+`pyinstaller`: (Optional, See step 5): Used to package the script into a single executable file.

 ## Configuration Guide